Skip to main content

 5000

-The connector can be configured to use SSL or not.
-The both options are described below.
+The connector can be configured to use TLS or not.
+Both alternatives are described below.

-ActiveDirectory doesn’t allow account’s password provisioning when the SSL connection is not set.
+ActiveDirectory doesn’t allow account’s password provisioning if the TLS connection is not set.

 To configure the connector, you will need to define a set of properties specified below.